kkoooqq/fakebrowser/README.md

 * Using [dumpDD.js](script/dumpDD.js) to collect fingerprint from real users.
 * Writing [evasions](https://github.com/kkoooqq/fakebrowser/tree/main/src/plugins/evasions)😈 based on [puppeteer-extra](https://github.com/berstend/puppeteer-extra) to simulate the above fingerprints and bypass anti-bot detection.
-* Provide toolkit API to simulate real user's mouse and keyboard operations.
+* Provide [toolkit](src/FakeUserAction.ts) to simulate real user's mouse and keyboard operations.
-* [Deploy to Linux](https://github.com/kkoooqq/fakebrowser/tree/main/script) and use Chrome / Edge in headless mode to **SAVE COST**.
-Chromium doesn't support MP4 and few users use it, so I don't recommend it.
+* [Deploy to Linux](https://github.com/kkoooqq/fakebrowser/tree/main/script) and use Chrome / Edge in headless to **SAVE COST**.
+Chromium is not recommended because it lacks features such as MP4 support.
 * Captcha recognition from my another open source project: [anti-captcha](https://github.com/kkoooqq/anti-captcha).

 ----